Installation

 Using Promises with Kinex

 Kinex animations return a promise, which means you can easily run some code after the animation finishes.
 You can use async/await to make this even simpler, allowing you to wait for the animation to complete before doing something else.
+This is great when you want to chain animations or perform some actions in order.

 Example: